codingEzio/codingezio.github.io/src/230108-Blog-Post-References.md

 ## What This is

 - All the relevant info collected for writing and updating blog posts.
-- I don't always have the time and energy to finish one off with extremely high quality
+- I don't always have the time and energy to finish one off with extremely high quality.
 - I will leave the references here for the moment for future processing.
 - All would eventually be turned into new posts or being incorporated into the old posts.

 -----

+> These images *might* be out of sync

 <img src="/202301/20230108-references-for-posts-part1.png" alt="An illustration of the overview of the references - part one" width="80%" height="auto" />
 <img src="/202301/20230108-references-for-posts-part2.png" alt="An illustration of the overview of the references - part two" width="90%" height="auto" />